peterfromslovakia/nmap-command-builder/README.md

 Running `npm audit` may report vulnerabilities in development dependencies such as:

-- `react-scripts`
+- react-scripts
-- `webpack-dev-server`
+- webpack-dev-server
 - Electron build tooling
 - packaging libraries

-These warnings primarily affect the **development and build toolchain**, not the runtime behaviour of the packaged Electron application.
+These warnings primarily affect the development and build toolchain, not the runtime behaviour of the packaged Electron application.

 To maintain build stability, dependencies are updated cautiously rather than automatically applying breaking changes with:

 npm audit fix --force

 ---